gilt/gfc-kinesis/README.md

 receiver.start()
 ```

 By default, the Kinesis receiver here checkpoints the stream/shard every 1 minute.
-This can be changed by specifying a different `com.gilt.gfc.kinesis.consumer.CheckpointingStrategy` which allows for various strategies, including age, event throughput, per-batch, or various other combinations.
+This can be changed by specifying a different `com.gilt.gfc.kinesis.consumer.CheckpointingStrategy` which allows for various strategies, including age, event throughput, per-batch, per-shard sequence-number tracking, or various other combinations.

 ## Closer to Kinesis